WladimirSidorenko/DASA/README.rst

 -----------

 This package provides several approaches to discourse-aware sentiment analysis (DASA).
-More precisely, these methods infer the overall sentiment class of the document from the polarity scores of its elementary discourse units (EDUs).
+Most of these methods infer the overall sentiment class of the document from the polarity scores of its elementary discourse units (EDUs).